MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/navigation-events.md

 The above figure shows navigation events that have the same `NavigationId` property on the respective event argument.

 Track navigation events to each new document by using the navigation ID (which is provided in the `NavigationId` event).
-The `NavigationId` event of WebView changes every time a successful navigation to a new document completes.
+The `NavigationId` event of WebView2 changes every time a successful navigation to a new document completes.

 Navigation events with different instances of `NavigationId` event may overlap.
 For instance, when you start a navigation event, you must wait for the related `NavigationStarting` event.
 If you then start another navigation, you'll see the following sequence:
 1. The `NavigationStarting` event for the first navigation.